MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 While the system described above works, it has several disadvantages

 1. It requires a table that maps from ID -> Span that is large O(#Spans).
-2. If ANY entries in the table are missing (e.g. because some components did not log properly), then some parent-child chain can be broken and cannot be recovered.
+2. If ANY entries in the table are missing (for example, because some components did not log properly), then some parent-child chain can be broken and cannot be recovered.
 Effectively potentially large chunks of the processing of a request might become 'orphaned' and not properly attributed to the top-level request that was responsible for it.